System Design Space

 AI in SDLC: the path from assistants to agents by Alexander Polomodov

-An extended version of the report on how engineering teams are moving from AI assistants to agent-based scenarios and rebuilding development processes for Software Engineering 3.0.
+An extended talk about how engineering teams move from AI assistants to agent workflows and rebuild development processes around what the speaker calls Software Engineering 3.0.

-Focus:Agentic workflows, MCP/A2A, AI governance, impact measurement in SDLC
+Focus:Agent workflows, MCP/A2A, AI governance, and impact measurement in the SDLC

-Context:Evolution of the previous report about AI in a large company
+Context:A follow-up to the earlier talk about AI adoption in a large company

 Source